hirenlimbad/Face_Emotion_Detection/readme.md

    python3 app.py
    ```
 ## Contributing
-We welcome contributions from the community to enhance and improve our Emotion Detection project.
+welcome contributions from the community to enhance and improve our Emotion Detection project.

 ## Connect
+connect me on Twitter https://twitter.com/hirenlimbad8
 Happpy coding